Victoria-Q-Le/Portfolio-React/README.md

 ### Contact Page

-Contact Page includes 2 main sections:
 The Contact form that viewwers can enter the message and mean of contacts in case they want to stay connected.
 I used [emails.js](https://www.npmjs.com/package/@emailjs/browser) the set up the contact form.
 All the input from form will be forwarded to a pre setup email address.

-    The Map featured on this page by using the [React Leaflet](https://react-leaflet.js.org/)
+The Map featured on this page by using the [leaflet](https://react-leaflet.js.org/)

 ### Portfolio Page